csqsiew/website/content/research/conferences.md

 showpagemeta = false
 +++

+**Forthcoming**

+Siew, C. S. Q. (2019, September).
+Applications of network analysis to education research: Quantifying conceptual representations, modeling learning processes, and developing expertise.
+Talk to be presented at the Symposium on Networks Applied in Science Education Research.
+University of Helsinki, Finland.

+Siew, C. S. Q. (2019, October).
+Bigram Humor is Associated with Lower Activation Entropy in a Semantic Network.
+Talk to be presented at the 2019 Conference on Complex Systems.
+NTU, Singapore.

+Castro, N., Stella, M., & Siew, C. S. Q. (2019, October).
+Quantifying the interplay of semantics and phonology during failures of word retrieval by people with aphasia using a multiplex lexical network.
+Talk to be presented at the 2019 Conference on Complex Systems.
+NTU, Singapore.

+Siew, C. S. Q. (2019, November).
+Feature Distinctiveness Effects in Language Acquisition and Lexical Processing: Insights from Megastudies.
+Talk to be presented at the 60th Annual Meeting of the Psychonomic Society.
+Montreal, Canada.

 **2019**

 Siew, C. S. Q. (2019, May).
 Listen Carefully: Auditory Illusions and Tricks.
 Pint of Science.
 Coventry, UK.
 [Public outreach].